Eptagone/Telegram.BotAPI/README.md

 ## Uploading files

-You can send attached files using InputFile objects.
-You have two ways to do it.
+You can also send attached files using InputFile objects.
+You have two ways to do it: By using an InputFile object directly or by using an AttachedFile object.

 ### Option 1